words by Ro González (she/her)

 “Mental health is crucial for a well functioning body and mind.
 I forgot about that, or maybe I never truly understood it until it was too late."

 I write this in my underwear, my cat is sleeping next to me and I’ve just eaten a whole bag of popcorn.
-I’m supposed to be studying at the moment but instead; I write.
+I’m supposed to be studying at the moment but instead, I write.
 Things I’m thinking about: mental health.
 Feeling good about yourself and your body.
 Body love.
 Body acceptance.
 Taking care of yourself.